 Note an employee could initially decline the vaccination, but later change his or her mind and request it.
 If the employee’s duties still involve occupational exposure, the employer must make the vaccination available.

 Finally, if an employee has an exposure incident while acting as a Good Samaritan, the employer is not required to provide the vaccination series, nor offer the post-exposure evaluation other follow-up.
 However, OSHA encourages employers to do so.

 If you have employees with occupational exposure, you need to identify them as part of your written exposure control plan.
 The standard lists a number of elements that must be included in the plan.
-Fortunately, these elements are included in a template found in our plans & policies tool, helping you quickly create the documentation you need.
+Fortunately, these elements are included in a template found in the plans & policies tool in the J. J. Keller SAFETY MANAGEMENT SUITE, helping you quickly create the documentation you need.

 Sign up to receive the weekly EHS Insider email newsletter for safety articles, news headlines, regulatory alerts, industry events, webcasts, and more.
 Enter your email address below and click submit.
 See Example